danyaberezun/KEEPs/README.md

 > romanv: for "type projections" it is not clearly stated that they represent real types.

-Stage 2: __Next,__ in line 3, we create so called "type projections" of these __supertype__.
+Stage 2: Next, in line 3, we create so called "type projections" of the real type on the classifiers of these supertypes.
-A type projection of a __supertype__ is this type's classifier type parameterized with fresh type arguments (if any).
+A type projection of a real type is this supertype's classifier type parameterized with fresh type arguments (if any).
 It can be viewed as a placeholder for the actual runtime type of the value.

-Stage 3: __Then,__ in line 6, we record the constraint that these type projections are subtypes of their corresponding supertypes, as the actual runtime type of the value will be a subtype of its compile-time checked supertype.
+Stage 3: Then, in line 6, we record the constraint that these type projections are subtypes of their corresponding supertypes, as the actual runtime type of the value will be a subtype of its compile-time checked supertype.

-Stage 4: __After that,__ in line 10, we iterate over all lowest common classifiers (line 14) for each possible pair of the type projections.
+Stage 4: After that, in line 10, we iterate over all lowest common classifiers (line 14) for each possible pair of the type projections.
 The lowest common classifiers are determined with respect to the inheritance relation.
 Then, in line 14, we upcast both projections on all of those classifiers.
 Upcasting is the process of "lifting" the subtype to its supertype along the inheritance hierarchy together with the substitution of the type parameters.

-Stage 5: __Finally,__ we generate strict equalities between these upcasted projections, as they represent supertypes of the same type (real type of the considered value) w.r.t. the same classifier.
+Stage 5: Finally, we generate strict equalities between these upcasted projections, as they represent supertypes of the same type (real type of the considered value) w.r.t. the same classifier.
 This is justified by the following paragraph of the Kotlin specification.